 - Implied fair value of goodwill is value calculated by taking the difference of reporting unit’s fair value and the sum of the individual values of allocation to the assets and liabilities.

 We have highly experienced and dedicated team which primarily works with clients on purchase price allocation and goodwill impairment complex valuations.
 We provide highly detailed oriented strategic expertise in carrying such valuations across diversified industries.

 Accounting Standard Codification (ASC) 718 (formerly known as Financial Accounting Standard (FAS) 123R)

 - As per ASC 718 (formerly known as FAS 123R) guidelines, it regulates the framework for accounting and reporting of share-based arrangements with employees.
 Company must recognize fair value of stock-based compensation as awarded to employees for financial reporting perspective.

 - This Fair Value recognition of a stock grant must be calculated by using a total intrinsic value method or by using an option-pricing model approach.
-The fair value of the stock-based compensation is computed as difference between market price and exercise price of stock, and such cost of the stock-based compensation is spread over the vesting period and incorporates all types of share-based employee compensation, including stock options, restricted stock, employee stock purchase plan and appreciation rights etc.
+The fair value of the stock-based compensation is computed as the difference between market price and exercise price of stock, and such cost of the stock-based compensation is spread over the vesting period and incorporates all types of share-based employee compensation, including stock options, restricted stock, employee stock purchase plan and appreciation rights, etc.